awslabs/amazon-quicksight-embedding-sdk/README.md

 ### Getting Started
 &nbsp;

-Use `embedConsole` method to embed a QuickSight dashboard.
-It returns a promise of `ConsoleFrame` type.
+Use `embedConsole` method to embed a QuickSight console.
+It returns a promise of `ConsoleExperience` type.

 ```typescript
  export class ConsoleExperience extends BaseExperience<ConsoleContentOptions, InternalConsoleExperience, IConsoleExperience, TransformedConsoleContentOptions, ConsoleExperienceFrame> {